Singer-songwriter Wendy Jack re-releases her acclaimed track ‘White Bicycle’ on Friday 1st August.

 Daffodils on Rathlin 2023

 Well folks, it’s spring in Ireland and the daffodils are once again poking through the grass and getting ready to brighten our gardens, laneways and roundabouts!
-With the success of our charity card project these past couple of years (having raised just over £500 by the end of 2022), I’ve decided to to it all again this year!!
+With the success of our charity card project these past couple of years (having raised just over £500 by the end of 2022), I’ve decided to do it all again next year!!
 Thank-you so much for your continued support and generosity.
 As many of you know, the end of life care from the team at Marie Curie is invaluable.
 Cards are available to order direct from my on-line shop and also from the following outlets:

 Rathlin Post Office (Treasure Island Gift Shop)